EvangelosStefanos/TinyLLaVA-Video/README.md

 #### Organize Data

-Organize the image files and annotation files as follows in ``path/to/your/dataset``:
+Organize the files and annotation files as follows in ``path/to/your/dataset``:

 ```Shell
 dataset